bruder-grimm/yapi/README.md

 # THIS IS THE MUSIC MODE YOU'RE LOOKING FOR
 If you're getting quota exceeded when controlling you device, this is the fork of the api that established a direkt connection between yeelight and java

+Be a dear and just get this via jitpack

 # Yapi : Yeelight Java API
 Yapi is an API that lets you control different Yeelight devices via Wi-Fi.